AokiOfficial/Aoki/README.md

 **CommonJS** is not supported.
 This project uses ESM.

 Aoki uses **MongoDB**.
-She uses the mongodb library, but this branch has experimental support for mongoose.
-Both logics are interchargable, please check the [Settings.js](/src/struct/Settings.js) file and the [Client.js](/src/struct/Client.js) file for more info.
+She uses the `mongodb` library, but this branch has experimental support for `mongoose`.
+Both logics are interchargable, please check the [Client.js](/src/struct/Client.js) file for more info.

-Aoki **heavily relies** on APIs and external projects.
+Aoki **heavily relies** on APIs and external projects, and most redundant libraries are implemented as a single function in [Utilities.js](/src/struct/Utilities.js).
 This is why the project is very small in disk space size and codebase size.
-After compilation, the entire codebase and libraries weigh a stunning **3.455MB**.
+After building, the entire codebase and libraries weigh a stunning **2.901MB**.

-Aoki supports Node.js v18+, and Bun v1.2+.
-It is recommended to use Node.js v22+ or Bun for the time being, so loading `.env` file won't be an issue.
-If something happen to not support that, use `npm:dotenv`.
+Aoki officially supports Bun v1.2+.
+It is recommended to use Bun for the time being, because loading `.env` file won't be an issue and Bun has a built-in `serve()`, which is really fast, for web stuff.

+Aoki *technically* supports Node.js v22+ if you rewrite the [WebAPI.js](/src/web/WebAPI.js) file to use a different web library (such as `fastify`).

+If for some reason you cannot use Node.js v22+ and Bun but a lower version of Node.js, do the above and install `dotenv` to load your `.env` file before doing anything.

 Check the [roadmap](https://github.com/AokiOfficial/Aoki/issues/6) for future planned implementations.